SimpleStream/php.code-challenge/README.md

 We are looking at how you approach a problem and how closely you can follow a specification.
 Remember to show off your ability to write readable code that is maintainable and scalable.

-If you struggle with understanding the requirements, please forward your questions to your recruiter, so that we can assist you.
+If you struggle with understanding the requirements, please forward your questions to your interviewer, so that we can assist you.

 <hr/>